george-hawkins/arf-drone/final-assembly.md

 Some portions of the VHB tape end up over holes in the F450 top plate once attached.
 I did plan to apply talc to exposed portions like this - to avoid random gunk getting stuck to them over time - but forgot, by the time I remembered too much assembly had been done for it to still be easy to get at these areas anymore.

+Note: when stripping down and rebuilding look at how feasible it really is to talc these points - maybe they're impossible to get at.

 One thing to take into account when applying VHB tape to the lower half of the platform is the position of the bolts on the top F450 plate (that hold on the arms).
 In the photo below the large pieces of VHB tape at the top and bottom of the lower platform are shorter left-to-right than they might be - this is in order to avoid those raised bolt heads.

 _14._